Authored by the expert who managed and guided the team behind the Italy Property Pack

 How much have property prices increased in Venice over the past 12 months?

-Property prices in Venice have increased by approximately 5% over the past 12 months, though this overall figure masks significant differences between the lagoon and the mainland.
+Overall property prices in Venice have increased by roughly 5% over the past 12 months as of early 2026, though the historic lagoon areas saw stronger growth than the mainland.

 Which neighborhoods have the fastest rising property prices in Venice as of 2026?